isaacST08/Data_Compression_Algorithm/docs-src/main.typ

 a multiplicity greater than 1, the addition of the extra byte to encode the multiplicity will never replace what was a single byte from the original data with the pair of bytes, it will only ever replace sequences of the same byte repeated twice or more with the pair.
-This insures that in the worst case scenario --- where no byte in the input data is ever found more than twice in a row --- the resulting compressed data buffer will not be of greater length than the source data buffer.
+This ensures that in the worst case scenario --- where no byte in the input data is ever found more than twice in a row --- the resulting compressed data buffer will not be of greater length than the source data buffer.
 Thus, this satisfies our second goal.